-Our approach for the better part of eight years has been to take what we learned in our journalistic careers and apply that to digital design - yes, Joey and I were news people first.
+Our approach for the better part of eight years has been to take what we learned in our journalistic careers and apply that to digital design — yes, Joey and I were news people first.
 This means working with real facts and not assumptions.
 Turning hard data into something users understand and can use.
-And never assuming we know everything.
+And never assume we know everything.

 Let’s face it, both Joey and myself are not “designers” in the traditional sense.
 But, we design products and solve problems as effectively as others with more training, if not better.

 Moreover, when we began to scale our small firm a few years ago, our first hire was a former user experience student of mine, Clay Carpenter.
 He is a developer by trade and a damn good one at that, but took a course at Bloc.io to become a more versatile employee.